ruszkiew/sdwan/README.md

  * Provide sample configuration chunks
  * Have fun

- Certainly this code could and should be modularized.
-It is intenially kept in a single script to provide a single place to explore.
+ This code has grown and is pretty lenghthy.
+It could and should be modularized.
+For now it is intenialy kept in a single script to provide a single place to explore.

  The script grew from the Cisco DevNet SDWAN Learning Labs.
 It is recommend to run through the series.